jonlpersson/ed-latimore/site/_products/the-dick-detox-bootcamp-30-days-to-freedom-from-internet-porn.md

           Everything shared within the group and during calls is 100% confidential.
 You don’t even have to show your face, use your real name, or engage if you don’t want to.
+      - heading: Responsability
+        text: "Our private Whatsapp group delivers\_instant support and feedback.
+This alone has helped numerous guys hit the brakes before crashing back into porn."
 ---